JislordCodes/Qucikbook-Web-Connect/README.md

 Click Update Selected.

-You will see activity in both terminal windows:

-The ngrok terminal will show POST /service requests.

-The python qbwc_service.py terminal will show the "QBWC: Called authenticate", "QBWC: Sending job...", and "QBWC: Job received" messages.

-Your customers from the CUSTOMERS_TO_SYNC array will now be added to QuickBooks!
+6. Watch the Sync

+You will see activity in your python qbwc_service.py terminal as it processes each job one by one (Customer, Employee, Invoice, etc.).
+You can then check your QuickBooks company file to see the new records.